SucklessWindows/SucklessWindows/readme.md

 - Windows 11

 ## Some notes
+- You should only use SucklessWindows after reinstalling Windows
 - Dont care about `Malicious`, I don't have money to verify it.

 ## Installation guide